dbmi-bgm/magma/docs/meta-workflow.rst

               #     if no match is found will try to match to meta-workflow default argument
               "source_step": "",
               "source_argument_name": "",

+              # Input dimension
+              #   These are optional arguments that can be used to change input dimension
+              "scatter": 2, # dimension to scatter list arguments if any "gather": 1, # increment for input dimension if previous steps were scattered

               # These are optional fields
               #   It is possible to skip these fields or add custom ones
-              "scatter": 2, # dimension to scatter list arguments if any "gather": 1, # increment for input dimension if previous steps were scattered "mount": False,
+              "mount": False,
               "rename": "",
               "unzip": ""